aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

   fails;
 - private hard links or copies staged from the database are deleted immediately, while their database source FITS remain untouched; and
-- cancellation and reset remove the session directly.
+- cancellation and reset remove the session's private inputs directly.

 If immediate cleanup is interrupted by a crash, power loss, or unavailable filesystem, the regular expiration task removes calibration sessions older